FIRST EDITION: OCTOBER 2025

 Redefine the food industry with advanced knowledge in fermentation, science, and sustainability.

-This interdisciplinary Master's program integrates microbiology, enzymology, biotechnology, gastronomy, anthropology, and sociology to train professionals capable of innovating in the creation, development, and analysis of fermented foods from a scientific, social, and culinary perspective.
+The Master’s Degree in Food Fermentation, unique in its global approach, integrates microbiology, enzymology, biotechnology, gastronomy, anthropology, and sociology, training professionals to innovate in the creation, development, and analysis of fermented foods from a scientific, social, and culinary perspective.

-Over 90 ECTS, you will combine theoretical learning with applied practice to master scientific tools, culinary techniques, and advanced methodologies.
-From designing fermentation processes to creating sustainable and innovative products, you will learn to analyze their sensory, nutritional, and cultural impact, connecting them with tradition and sustainability.
+Over 90 ECTS (1.5 years), you will combine theoretical learning with applied practice, mastering scientific tools, culinary techniques, and cutting-edge methodologies.
+From designing fermentation processes to developing sustainable and innovative food products, you will analyze sensory, nutritional, and cultural aspects, bridging tradition with modern sustainability.

-You will participate in data analysis workshops, specialized lab practices, and visits to leading companies in the sector.
-Face real-world challenges while developing interdisciplinary projects in collaboration with international institutions like the University of Copenhagen and Aarhus University.
+The program includes data analysis workshops, laboratory-based research, and visits to leading companies in the sector, enabling hands-on experience with real-world challenges.
+You will develop interdisciplinary projects in collaboration with international institutions, including California Polytechnic State University, the University of Copenhagen, Aarhus University, and others.

 PRACTICAL INFORMATION